kendofriendo/stereo_spirits/README.md

      Rails.application.credentials.dig(:github,
     :github_client_secret), scope: 'user, public_repo'

 Rails credentials works by using encryption on the config/credentials.yml.enc file paired with a master.key in the same directory.
 This allows us to safely store credentials (like the oauth app) in our version control, and even have separate sets for each environment.
-In other r
+In other words the reason it doesn't work right of the box is simply because I don't have a server to host it on.
 ## The [blog post](https://www.kendofriendo.com/project/3) goes into detail how I went about creating it.